lichaozhy/tjucs-airank-2025/document/benchmark/034bf6b5-dc18-45da-bfaf-337589125632/README.md

 ```
 @article{UniEQA2025,
   title={UniEQA & UniEval: A Unified Benchmark and Evaluation Platform for  Multimodal Foundation Models in Embodied Question Answering},
+  author={Zhang, Min and Fu, Xian and Hao, Jianye, and Tang, Hongyao and Zheng, Yan and Han, Peilong},
   year={2025}
 }
 ```